strongswan/swidGenerator/README.rst

 Generate SWID tags::

     usage: swid_generator swid [-h] [--env {auto,dpkg,pacman,rpm}]
+                               [--doc-separator DOCUMENT_SEPARATOR]
-                               [--doc-separator DOCUMENT_SEPARATOR] [--regid REGID]
+                               [--regid REGID] [--entity-name ENTITY_NAME]
-                               [--entity-name ENTITY_NAME] [--full] [--pretty]
+                               [--full] [--pretty] [--hierarchic]
+                               [--hash HASH_ALGORITHMS] [--package-file FILE_PATH]
+                               [--pkcs12 PKCS12] [--pkcs12-pwd PKCS12_PWD]
                                [--software-id SOFTWARE-ID | --package PACKAGE]
+                               [--evidence PATH] [--name NAME]
+                               [--version-string VERSION] [--new-root PATH]

     Generate SWID tags.

     optional arguments:
-      -h, --help            Show this help message and exit.
+      -h, --help            show this help message and exit --env {auto,dpkg,pacman,rpm}
-      --env {auto,dpkg,pacman,rpm}
                             The package manager environment to be used.
 Defaults to "auto".
 If the environment can not be autodetected, the exit code is set to 3.
       --doc-separator DOCUMENT_SEPARATOR
                             The separator string by which the SWID XML documents are separated.
 Example: For one newline, use $'\n'.
       --regid REGID         The regid to use in the generated output.
 May not contain any whitespace characters.
 Default is
-                            "regid.2004-03.org.strongswan".
+                            "strongswan.org".
       --entity-name ENTITY_NAME
                             The entity name used in the <Entity> XML tag.
 Default is "strongSwan Project".
       --full                Dump the full SWID tags including file tags for each package.
       --pretty              Indent the XML output.
+      --hierarchic          Change directory structure to hierarchic.
+      --hash HASH_ALGORITHMS
+                            Define the algorithm for the file hashes ("sha256", "sha384", "sha512").
+Multiple hashes can be added with comma separated. ("sha256,sha384") Default is "sha256"
+      --package-file FILE_PATH
+                            Create SWID-Tag based on information of a Package- File.
+Rpm-Environment: *.rpm File, Dpkg-Environment:
+                            *.deb File, Pacman-Environment: *.pgk.tar.xz File
+      --pkcs12 PKCS12       The pkcs12 file with key and certificate to sign the xml output.
+      --pkcs12-pwd PKCS12_PWD
+                            If the pkcs12 file is password protected, the password needs to be provided.

     targeted requests:
       You may do a targeted request against either a Software-ID or a package name.
 The output only contains a SWID tag if the argument fully matches the given target.
 If no matching SWID tag is found, the output is empty and the exit code is set to 1.

       --software-id SOFTWARE-ID
                             Do a targeted request for the specified Software-ID.
-A Software- ID is made up as follows: "{regid}_{unique-id}".
-Example: "regid .2004-03.org.strongswan_Ubuntu_12.04-i686-strongswan-4.5.2-1.2".
+A Software-ID is made up as follows: "{regid}_{unique- id}".
+Example: "regid.2004-03.org.strongswan_Ubuntu_12
-                            If no matching package is found, the output is empty and the exit code is set to 1.
+                            .04-i686-strongswan-4.5.2-1.2".
+If no matching package
+                            is found, the output is empty and the exit code is set to 1.
       --package PACKAGE     Do a targeted request for the specified package name.
                             The package name corresponds to a package name returned by the environment's package manager, e.g "glibc-headers" on a dpkg managed environment.
 If no matching package is found, the output is empty and the exit code is set to 1.
+      --evidence PATH       Create a SWID Tag from a folder structure.
+      --name NAME           Name for the folder swid tag.
+      --version-string VERSION
+                            Version for the folder swid tag.
+      --new-root PATH       New Root for the folder swid tag.

 Generate Software IDs::

     usage: swid_generator software-id [-h] [--env {auto,dpkg,pacman,rpm}]
+                                      [--doc-separator DOCUMENT_SEPARATOR]
-                                      [--doc-separator DOCUMENT_SEPARATOR] [--regid REGID]
+                                      [--regid REGID]

     Generate Software-IDs.

     optional arguments:
-      -h, --help            Show this help message and exit.
+      -h, --help            show this help message and exit --env {auto,dpkg,pacman,rpm}
-      --env {auto,dpkg,pacman,rpm}
                             The package manager environment to be used.
 Defaults to "auto".
 If the environment can not be autodetected, the exit code is set to 3.
       --doc-separator DOCUMENT_SEPARATOR
                             The separator string by which the SWID XML documents are separated.
 Example: For one newline, use $'\n'.
       --regid REGID         The regid to use in the generated output.
 May not contain any whitespace characters.
 Default is
-                            "regid.2004-03.org.strongswan".
+                            "strongswan.org".

 Possible Return Codes